Arsenal wrest back their top spot in EPL after 2-0 win

-Gunners win against Cardiff after late goals from Bendtner and Walcott; Man City, Chelsea and Liverpool register easy wins to stay in the hunt
+Gunners win against Cardiff City after late goals from Bendtner and Walcott; Manchester City, Chelsea and Liverpool register easy wins to keep themselves in the hunt for the title

 Arsenal left it very late to defeat Cardiff and hold onto their position at the top of the English Premier League table.

 It looked like Manchester City would take over after their lunchtime victory over Swansea as the Gunners toiled against Cardiff, who were being watched at the Emirates by prospective new manager Ole Gunnar Solskjaer.

 Theo Walcott (centre) scores Arsenal’s second goal past Cardiff City’s ’keeper David Marshall (left) at the Emirates Stadium.
 PIC/AFP

 But Nicklas Bendtner netted in the 88th minute and Theo Walcott made the points safe in injury time.

 Manuel Pellegrini’s City side have now won seven straight matches and the 3-2 victory at the Liberty Stadium left them a point behind Arsenal.

 Wilfried Bony cancelled out Fernandinho’s 14th-minute opener for City on the stroke of half-time but Yaya Toure put City back in front in the 58th minute.

 Fernandinho scores Manchester City’s opening goal against Swansea City at the Liberty Stadium.
 PIC/Getty Images